hmuralt/typestately/README.md

 A complete example can be found here: https://github.com/hmuralt/typestately-example

-It shows the usage with state handlers (class) and an alternative usage with state contexts (objects & functions).
+It shows the usage with state handlers (class) and an alternative usage with plain objects & functions.

 ### Store